 The SETDA Student Voices Award honors an outstanding K-12 school or district that has leveraged technology to dramatically improve the educational experiences and achievement of their students.
 Winners receive the Elsie Brumback “From Honored Founder to Future Citizen” Scholarship, which allows the winner to bring a team of students and educators to attend the annual SETDA Leadership Summit and tour Washington DC.
-The winning school/district also is profiled at the Summit through presentations delivered by their students on stage in front of state and national education leaders.
+SETDA also profiles the winning school/district at the Summit through presentations delivered by their students on stage in front of state and national education leaders.

 Madison Consolidated High School, Indiana (2014)